Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 C2=C1+A1
 ```

-Then copy this formula down to C2000.
+Copy this formula down to C2000.

 Now how many cell references are added up in total?
 Each formula, except the first formula, uses two cell references.
-Therefore, the total is 1999*2+1=3999.
+Therefore, the total is 1999 x 2 + 1 = 3999.
 This is a factor of 500 fewer cell references.

 **RangeTimer** indicates that the 2000 formulas in column C calculate in 3.7 milliseconds compared to the 80 milliseconds for column B. This change has a performance improvement factor of only 80/3.7=22 instead of 500 because there is a small overhead per formula.